heroiclabs/nakama-docs/docs/gameplay-matchmaker.md

 // Look for a match for 8 participants.
 Yourself and 7 more. var message = new NMatchmakeAddMessage.Builder(8);

-// Setup player's properties
+// Set player's properties.
-// Whitelist of maps that the player prefers to play message.AddProperty("interested-maps", new HashSet<string> {"vegas", "downtown-la"});
+// Whitelist of maps that the player is willing to play. message.AddProperty("interested-maps", new HashSet<string> {"vegas", "downtown-la"});

-// This player is playing as a "cop" message.AddProperty("player-type", "cop");
+// This player is playing as a "cop". message.AddProperty("player-type", "cop");

-// This player's car boosters - this is only used as extra metadata information message.AddProperty("car-boosters", new HashSet<string> {"bullets", "spikes", "emp-shockwave"});
+// This player's car boosters - this is only used as extra metadata information. message.AddProperty("car-boosters", new HashSet<string> {"bullets", "spikes", "emp-shockwave"});

-// Let's add the matchmaking criteria
+// Let's add the matchmaking criteria.
-// Whitelist of maps that the player can play message.AddTermFilter("interested-maps", new HashSet<string> {"vegas", "downtown-la", "santa-cruz"}, false);
+// Whitelist of maps that the opponents must be willing to play. message.AddTermFilter("interested-maps", new HashSet<string> {"vegas", "downtown-la", "santa-cruz"}, false);

-// The player wants to only play with racers message.AddTermFilter("player-type", new HashSet<string> {"racer"}, true);
+// The player wants to only play with racers. message.AddTermFilter("player-type", new HashSet<string> {"racer"}, true);

 client.Send(message.Build(), (INMatchmakeTicket ticket) => {